robins/pgversion/README.md

 > Postgres v9.6.24 was released, but v10.24 never was (although it is a valid version number).

 This project was created to help Python developers better work around the nuances of the Postgres Engine versioning system.
-Admittedly it may interest very few, but for those, it should be pretty helpful to not bake it all themselves.

 ## Features
 - Validation of Postgres Version Strings